Blosc/c-blosc2/plugins/filters/ndcell/README.md

 Plugin motivation
 --------------------

-*NDCELL* was created in order to make easy for codecs to search for patterns repetitions in multidimensional datasets using the Caterva blocking machinery.
+*NDCELL* was created in order to make easy for codecs to search for patterns repetitions in multidimensional datasets using the Blosc2 NDim blocking machinery.

 Plugin usage
 -------------------